artur1993/b2bvUoP_kalkulator/README.md

 This tool provides a detailed and accurate financial comparison, taking into account taxes, social security (ZUS), benefits, and paid time off, based on the regulations for 2025.

 ### Key Features
+- **Code and Convention Refinements**: The backend codebase has been refactored to use consistent English variable names, and server-side validation has been enhanced for better security and robustness.
+- **Interactive Tooltips**: Provides helpful context and explanations for various input fields and complex concepts, improving user understanding and usability.
+- **Accessibility Enhancements**: Implemented ARIA attributes and other best practices to improve accessibility for users with disabilities.
 - **Advanced B2B Options**: Customize your B2B calculation with company-provided benefits (paid leave, healthcare, training budget) and your own custom tax-deductible benefits.
 - **Multiple Tax Forms**: Supports all common tax forms for B2B in Poland: Ryczałt 12% (IT), Liniowy 19%, Skala Podatkowa, and IP Box 5%.
 - **Comprehensive Visualizations**: